carlossgv/personalcrm-repo/README.md

 # Requirements

+ - **Git**
+ - **Python 3.X**

 Since this is a very early stage app you are going to be required to have basic knowledge of **SQL** to change and modify the tables so you can add your own Clients, Contacts and Products.

-Also, you should know basic **Django** in order to make it run locally.
+No need of an extra SQL tool, within the Django administration site you can create, update or delete any entry.

 # Installation